HazyResearch/data-centric-ai/README.md

 - This [Software 2.0 blog post](https://hazyresearch.stanford.edu/software2) summarizes other successes for data programming.

-# Data Representations
+# Data Representations & Self-Supervision
-When data is at the forefront of machine learning, how you represent and share the data becomes a critical factor to building ML systems.

-## Embeddings
-Data is represented and transferred through embeddings which encode knowledge about the "unit" the embedding is representing.
-The widespread use of embeddings is fundamentally changing how we build and understand models.
+The need for large, labeled datasets has also motivated methods for training data on naturally, or automatically, labelled datasets, allowing the model to learn latent structure in the data.
+For example, language models can be trained to predict the next token in a textual input.
+The paradigm, called "self-supervision", has revolutionized how we train (or pre-train) models.
+Importantly, these self-supervised models learn without manual labels or hand curated features.
+This reduces the engineer effort to create and maintain features and makes models significantly easier to deploy and maintain.
+This shift put more importance on the underlying training data and how it is represented to the model.

+<h2 id="embeddings">Embeddings</h2>
+Self-supervised models commonly rely on embeddings as core inputs and outputs during training.
+For example, language models like [BERT](https://www.aclweb.org/anthology/N19-1423.pdf) and [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) tokenize a sentence into sub-tokens.
+Each sub-token gets an embedding that is fed through the model and updated during training.
+These token embeddings encode knowledge about what the is and how it interacts with other tokens in the sentence.

-### Learning Embeddings
+### Embedding Atoms and Learning Embeddings
-How you train an embedding changes what kind of knowledge and how the knowledge is represented
+How you "tokenize" your intput into different atomic units and how you train an embedding changes what kind of knowledge and how the knowledge is represented.
-- Graph based approaches, such as [TransE](https://papers.nips.cc/paper/2013/file/1cecc7a77928ca8133fa24680a88d2f9-Paper.pdf), preserve link structure
+- Graph based approaches, such as [TransE](https://papers.nips.cc/paper/2013/file/1cecc7a77928ca8133fa24680a88d2f9-Paper.pdf), represent entities (people, place, and things) and are trained to preserve link structure in a Knowledge Base.
-- [Hyperbolic embeddings](https://homepages.inf.ed.ac.uk/rsarkar/papers/HyperbolicDelaunayFull.pdf) takes graph-structured embeddigns one step further and learns embeddings in hyporbolic space.
+- [Hyperbolic embeddings](https://homepages.inf.ed.ac.uk/rsarkar/papers/HyperbolicDelaunayFull.pdf) takes graph-structured embeddings one step further and learns embeddings in hyporbolic space.
 This [blog](https://dawn.cs.stanford.edu/2019/10/10/noneuclidean/) gives a great introduction.
-- Common word embedding techniques, like [word2vec](https://papers.nips.cc/paper/2013/file/9aa42b31882ec039965f3c4923ce901b-Paper.pdf), train embeddings to predict surrounding words given a single word, preserving word co-occurrence patterns.
+- Common word embedding techniques, like [word2vec](https://papers.nips.cc/paper/2013/file/9aa42b31882ec039965f3c4923ce901b-Paper.pdf), train embeddings for each word in a fixed vocabulary to predict surrounding words given a single word, preserving word co-occurrence patterns.
 This [chapter](http://web.stanford.edu/~jurafsky/slp3/6.pdf) from Speech and Language Processing gives a nice overview of word embeddings.
-- Contextual word embeddings, like [BERT](https://www.aclweb.org/anthology/N19-1423.pdf), generate embeddings that depend on the surrounding context thereby allowing for homonyms to get different representations.
+- Contextual word embeddings, like [BERT](https://www.aclweb.org/anthology/N19-1423.pdf), split words into sub-tokens and generate embeddings for each sub-token that depend on the surrounding context thereby allowing for homonyms to get different representations.
-- [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Schroff_FaceNet_A_Unified_2015_CVPR_paper.html) learns euclidean embeddings of images of faces to better perform face recognition.
+- [Selfie](https://arxiv.org/pdf/1906.02940.pdf) learns embeddings for image patches, sub-spaces of the image, to be trained using Transformer architecture.
-- [StarSpace: Embed All the Things!](https://arxiv.org/abs/1709.03856) using as one-embedding-model approach to a general purpose embedding for graphs and lang
+- [StarSpace: Embed All the Things!](https://arxiv.org/abs/1709.03856) using as one-embedding-model approach to a general purpose embedding for graph nodes, words, and entities.

 ### Knowledge Transfer
-Embeddings can be use in downstream tasks as a way of transferring knowledge.
+As self-supervised embeddings are trained in a general-purpose manner, they are frequently used as core inputs into downstream tasks to be fine-tuned on a specific task.
+These embeddings transfer general knowledge into the downstream tasks for improved quality.

 - [A Primer in BERTology: What We Know About How BERT Works](https://www.aclweb.org/anthology/2020.tacl-1.54/) explores the omniprescent use of BERT word embeddings as a way of transferring global language knowledge to downstream tasks.
-- Systems like [KnowBERT](https://arxiv.org/pdf/1909.04164.pdf) and [Bootleg](https://arxiv.org/abs/2010.10363) both explore how the use of entity embeddings from a Named Entity Disambiguation system can encode entity knowledge in downstream knowledge rich taskse like relation extraction.
+- Systems like [KnowBERT](https://arxiv.org/pdf/1909.04164.pdf) and [Bootleg](https://arxiv.org/abs/2010.10363) both explore how the use of entity embeddings from a Named Entity Disambiguation system can encode entity knowledge in downstream knowledge rich tasks like relation extraction.
+- [Selfie](https://arxiv.org/pdf/1906.02940.pdf) and [BEiT](https://arxiv.org/abs/2106.08254) pretrain image patch embeddings to be used in downstream image classifications tasks.

 ### Stability and Compression
 Stability describes the sensitivity of machine learning models (e.g. embeddings) to changes in their input.
 In production settings, machine learning models may be constantly retrained on up-to-date data ([sometimes every hour](https://research.fb.com/wp-content/uploads/2017/12/hpca-2018-facebook.pdf)!), making it critical to understand their stability.
 Recent works have shown that word embeddings can suffer from instability: